bytecodealliance/cranelift/docs/langref.rst

 Global variables
 ----------------

-A *global variable* is an object in memory whose address is not known at compile time.
+A *global variable* is an :term:`accessible` object in memory whose address is not known at compile time.
 The address is computed at runtime by :inst:`global_addr`, possibly using information provided by the linker via relocations.
 There are multiple kinds of global variables using different methods for determining their address.
 Cretonne does not track the type or even the size of global variables, they are just pointers to non-stack memory.

 When Cretonne is generating code for a virtual machine environment, globals can be used to access data structures in the VM's runtime.
 This requires functions